Rev1s10n/Tri-Hard-slab-v2/README.md

 ![The core](images/ths-001-RP2040.jpg)
 _Main circuit is heavily based on flatbox with some componenets replaced due to parts shortage_
 ![Functions and display](images/ths-002-menu-and-display.jpg)
-_3 tactile switches for your daily stuff and the display on the top left_
+_3 tactile switches for your daily stuff and the display on the top left, there's additional slide switch for display pin switch (GND / VCC)_
 ![Slide switches](images/ths-003-slide-switches.jpg)
 _All slide switches on the right hand side, they sit flush with the enclosure but still can be reach easily_
 ![Player number indication](images/ths-004-player-led.jpg)